openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 This step is OPTIONAL.
 After receiving an Authorization Request from the Client, the Issuer MAY use this step to obtain additional credentials from the End-User.

 The Issuer MUST utilize [@OpenID4VP] and [@!SIOPv2] to dynamically request additional credentials.
-From a protocol perspective, the Issuer acts now as a verifier and sends a presentation request to the wallet.
+From a protocol perspective, the Issuer acts now as a verifier and sends a presentation request to the Wallet.
 The Client MUST have these credentials obtained prior to initiating a transaction with this Issuer.

 This provides the benefit of the Issuer being able to adhere to the principle of data minimization, for example by including only minimum requirements in the Credential Manifest knowing that it can supplement additional information if needed.

-To enable dynamic callbacks of the issuer to the end-user's wallet, the wallet MAY provide additional parameters `wallet_issuer` and `user_hint` defined in the Authorization Request section of this specification.
+To enable dynamic callbacks of the issuer to the end-user's Wallet, the Wallet MAY provide additional parameters `Wallet_issuer` and `user_hint` defined in the Authorization Request section of this specification.

 For non-normative examples of request and response, see section 11.6 in [@OpenID4VP].

-Note to the editors: need to sort out credential issuer's client_id with wallet and potentially add example with `wallet_issuer` and `user_hint`
+Note to the editors: need to sort out credential issuer's client_id with Wallet and potentially add example with `Wallet_issuer` and `user_hint`

 ### Successful Credential Authorization Response